Progressive Counting (PC)

-Progressive Counting (PC)**

 Winter 2021 - ONLINE

-January 4-7, plus February 1 or 2 half-days of web-based Group Consultation sessions at your convenience.
+January 4-7, February 1, and March 1.
 All days are 9:00-5:00 unless otherwise specified.
 Note that participants outside the USA will receive electronic versions of the materials, or pay extra for shipping for the hard copies.
 Co-sponsored by R. Cassidy Seminars.
 Instructor: Ricky Greenwald, PsyD. or other faculty.

 Sorry-- wait list only.
 E-mail us to get on the wait list.